sven-hash/docs/content/run-nym-nodes/troubleshooting.md

 ### Network configuration seems fine but log still claims `Since startup mixed 0 packets!`

 This behavior is most likely caused by a mismatch between your node configuration and the bonding information.
-Unbond and then rebond your node via the [web wallet])(https://web-wallet-{{< param testnetNameLowercase >}}.nymtech.net/).
+Unbond and then rebond your node via the [web wallet])(https://testnet-milhon-wallet.nymtech.net/).
 The re-bonding procedure does not cost any additional HAL, so you can do it as often as you like.

 Also make sure to enter all the information in the web wallet exactly as it appears in the log when you start the mixnode process.
 In particular, the `host` field must contain the _port_ on which your mixnode will listen: